Interviewsand Articles

 RW: That was very good!

-AVL: But we didn’t think of it, Richard!
+Ana: But we didn’t think of it, Richard!
 It’s just that they were there, and the first feeling was fear.
 But I remembered how Gandhi did it.
 He just went through the salt fields.
 So Anjo and I said, “Let’s stay together and walk.”

-RW: That’s very wise, really, and instinctive; you have to embrace them and include them.
+RW: That’s very wise, really—and instinctive.
+You have to embrace them and include them.
 I think you know Pancho [Ramos Stierle].
 From a few stories I've heard from him, he tries to include the police, and if he can just make a little contact, it can change things.

-AVL: And saying, “Thank you.”
+Ana: And saying, “Thank you.”
 When they tell us we can’t do something.
 “Thank you.
 I know, you’re doing your job and that’s wonderful.
 We’re on our way out.”

 They ask, “Do you have a permit?”